Entering the European market for macadamia nuts

 Through what channels do macadamia nuts end up on the end-market?

 Specialised nut importers represent the most important channel for macadamia nuts in Europe.
-There are also several alternative channels, such as agents, food processors or food service companies.
+There are also several alternative channels, such as agents, food processors and foodservice companies.

 Important players in the macadamia nuts segment include roasting and packing companies.
 Some roasting companies have specialised in selling roasted, salted and spiced macadamia nuts to packers in bulk.
-Some important roasting companies in Europe include Ireco (Luxembourg, no website), Intersnack (Germany/International), Max Kiene (Germany) and Trigon (the United Kingdom).
-Many packing companies have roasting facilities in their factories, so they are able to develop different products which they can sell directly to consumer segments.
+Some important roasting companies in Europe include Ireco (Luxembourg), Intersnack (Germany), Max Kiene (Germany) and Trigon (the United Kingdom).
+Many packing companies have roasting facilities in their factories and they are able to develop various products which they sell directly to consumer segments.

 Importers/wholesalers

 In most cases, importers act as wholesalers.
-They often sell macadamia nuts to roasting companies which process and package them for sale into consumer packages.
-Some importers also have their own processing and packing equipment, so they can supply retail and food service channels directly.
+They often sell macadamia nuts to roasting companies, which process and package them for sale as consumer packages.
+Some importers also have their own processing and packing equipment, and they can supply the retail and foodservice channels directly.

-Importers are usually quite knowledgeable when it comes to the European market and they closely monitor developments in macadamia nut producing countries.
-Therefore, they are your preferred contact, as they can inform you in good time about market developments and provide practical advice about exports.
-Macadamia nut importers normally import other types of edible nuts and dried fruit as well, so offering other products in addition to macadamia nuts can increase your competitiveness.
+Importers are usually quite knowledgeable when it comes to the European market, and they closely monitor developments in macadamia nut-producing countries.
+Therefore, they are your preferred contact.
+Macadamia nut importers normally import other types of edible nuts as well as dried fruit.
+Thus, offering other products in addition to macadamia nuts can increase your competitiveness.

-For new suppliers, the challenge is to establish lasting relationships with well-known importers, as they usually already work with selected suppliers.
+For new suppliers, the challenge is to establish business relationships with well-known importers, as they usually already work with selected suppliers.
 Established importers perform audits and visit producing countries on a regular basis.
-Many new contacts find they must offer the same quality at lower prices than their competitors, at the start of the relationship.
+Many new contacts find they must offer the same quality at lower prices than their competitors at the start of their business dealings.

 Agents/brokers

-Agents normally act as independent companies that negotiate on behalf of their clients and as intermediaries between buyers and sellers.
-Typically, they charge commissions ranging from 2% to 4% of the sales price for their intermediary services.
+Agents normally act as independent companies that negotiate on behalf of their clients and as intermediaries.
+Typically, they charge a commission ranging from 2% to 4% of the sales price for their services.

-Another activity performed by these parties is the supply of private labels for retail chains in Europe or the representation of specific brands as exclusive distributors.
-For most developing country suppliers, it is very challenging to participate in the demanding private label tendering procedures or to sell their own brands to the retailers.
-Therefore, some agents, in cooperation with their macadamia nut suppliers, participate in the procurement procedures put out by the retail chains.
+Other activities performed by these parties are the supply of private labels for European retail chains as well as the representation of specific brands as exclusive distributors.
+For most suppliers from developing countries, it is very challenging to participate in the demanding private label tendering procedures.
+It is also difficult to sell their own brands to retailers.
+Therefore, some agents participate in the procurement procedures put out by retail chains in cooperation with their macadamia nut suppliers.

-Examples of macadamia nut agents in the leading European markets include the following: Hpm Warenhandelsagentur (Germany), California Direct (Germany), Global Trading (Netherlands), J.M. van de Sandt (Netherlands), Secoex (Spain) and R.S.
+Some examples of macadamia nut agents in leading European markets include: California Direct (Germany), Global Trading (the Netherlands), J.M. van de Sandt (the Netherlands), Secoex (Spain) and R.S.
 Tinsley (the United Kingdom).

 Retail channel

-Retailers rarely buy directly from developing country exporters.
-However, certain developing country exporters (processors) package their products directly for private labels, or even their own label brands.
-Recently, the retail sector has become increasingly polarised, seeing a shift towards either the discount or high-level segment.
-Consolidation, market saturation, fierce competition and low prices are key characteristics of the European retail food market.
+Retailers rarely buy directly from developing-country exporters.
+However, certain exporters (processors) package their products directly for private labels, or even their own label brands.
+Recently, the retail sector has become increasingly polarised, shifting towards either the discount or the high-level segment.
+Consolidation, market saturation, fierce competition and low prices are the key characteristics of the European retail food market.

-The food service channel (hotels, restaurants and catering establishments) is usually supplied by specialised importers (wholesalers).
-The food service segment often requires specific packaging of macadamia nuts in weights of 1kg to 5kg, which is different from the requirements for bulk or retail packaging.
+The foodservice channel (hotels, restaurants and catering establishments) is usually supplied by specialised importers, also called wholesalers.
+This segment often requires specific packaging of macadamia nuts in 1 kg to 5 kg quantities, which is different from the requirements for bulk or retail packaging.

-World cuisines, healthy food and food enjoyment are the major driving forces in the European food service channel.
-The fastest-growing business types tend to be new (healthier) fast food, street food, pop up restaurants, as well as restaurants serving international cuisines and sandwich bars.
+World cuisines, healthy food and food enjoyment are the major driving forces in the European foodservice channel.
+The fastest-growing business types tend to be healthier fast food, plant-based food, pop-up restaurants, as well as restaurants serving international cuisines and sandwich bars.
+During the COVID-19 pandemic, the foodservice segment was negatively impacted due to travel restrictions, closures and fewer visits to restaurants and hotels.
+However, the foodservice segment recovered in 2022.

 Tips:

-- Search through the list of members of the European Trade Federation for Dried Fruit and Edible Nuts (FRUCOM) to find buyers from different channels and segments.
+- Search the members list of the European Trade Federation for Dried Fruit and Edible Nuts (FRUCOM) to find buyers from different channels and segments.

 What is the most interesting channel for you?

-Specialised importers seem to be the most useful contact if you aim to export macadamia nuts to the European market.
-This is specifically relevant for new suppliers as supplying the retail segment directly is very demanding and requires considerable investments in the area of quality and logistics.
+Specialised importers are the most useful contact if you aim to export macadamia nuts to the European market.
+This is specifically relevant for new suppliers, as supplying the retail segment directly is very demanding and requires considerable investments in the area of quality and logistics.

-However, packing for private labels may be an option for the well-equipped and price competitive producers.
-Still, private label packing is often done by importers that enter into contracts with retail chains in Europe.
-In addition, in order to have full control of the processing, it is easier to roast and pack macadamia nuts for the snack segment within Europe.
-As the cost of the labour in Europe is increasing, macadamia nut importers sometimes search for more cost-effective roasting operations, in Eastern Europe or developing countries, for instance.
+However, packing for private labels may be an option for well-equipped and price competitive producers.
+Private label packing is often carried out by importers that have contracts with retail chains in Europe.
+To have full control of processing, it is easier to roast and pack macadamia nuts for the European snack segment.
+As the cost of labour in Europe continues to increase, macadamia nut importers sometimes are searching for more cost-effective roasting operations in Eastern Europe or developing countries.

 Which countries are you competing with?